Buying Foreign Property Investment – Overseas Properties As An Investment

-The Conventional fixed-rate mortgages of a 30-year term and the current mortgage interest rate of 2.990% doesn’t apply to a Foreigner.
+The Conventional fixed-rate mortgages of a 30-year term and the current mortgage interest rate of 2.990% don’t apply to a Foreigner.

 Once you decided that an investment property is the best way to invest in real estate, you need to make some decisions on

-- What and where you want to buy.
+- What and where do you want to buy?

 - Secure your capital for the property.